JoseAlbDR/worldwide/README.md

 #### In branch netlify

 The application can be deployed using Netlify.
-Make sure to set up the required environment variables in the Netlify project settings.
+Make sure to set up the required environment variables in the Netlify project settings and in .env file.

     FAUNA_API_KEY=<FAUNADB_API_KEY>
     OW_API_KEY=<OPENWEATHER_API_KEY>